 “Change will not come if we wait for some other person or some other time.
 We are the ones we’ve been waiting for.
 We are the change that we seek,” Barack Obama.

 Let’s face it, it does not look like the most inspiring title for an article, does it?
-However, it is of crucial importance to know what is going on in the world because you belong to the next generation and you will need to take decisive action in order to survive.
+However, it is very important to know what is going on in the world because you belong to the next generation and you will need to take decisive action in order to survive.

 Firstly, this list is not exhaustive and is not in order of importance.